LoneWarrior3/credit-card-fraud-detection-/README.md

 This project is a comprehensive machine learning solution to identify and analyze fraudulent credit card transactions.
 It integrates both **classification** to detect whether a transaction is fraudulent, and **regression** to predict risk levels associated with the fraud.

 ---
+## 📊 Dataset

+The dataset used is `Application_data.csv`, which includes transaction records with features like transaction amount, location, device type, etc. The label indicates whether the transaction was legitimate (0) or fraudulent (1).

+> **Note:** Due to privacy and security reasons, the dataset is not publicly available in this repository.
+If you are interested in the data, please contact the author directly or use similar open datasets like those from [Kaggle](https://www.kaggle.com).

+---

+## 🎯 Objectives

+- Understand and clean the dataset.
+- Explore patterns that distinguish fraud from legitimate transactions.
+- Train and evaluate classification and regression models.
+- Optimize model performance using tuning techniques.
+- Compare model outputs and choose the best one.

+---

+## 🧠 Techniques Used

+- **Exploratory Data Analysis (EDA)** using `seaborn`, `matplotlib`
+- **Feature Engineering** (e.g., encoding, scaling)
+- **Modeling** using:
+  - Logistic Regression
+  - Random Forest Classifier
+  - XGBoost
+  - Support Vector Machine (SVM)
+  - Linear & Ridge Regression for fraud scoring
+- **Performance Evaluation** with:
+  - Accuracy
+  - Precision
+  - Recall
+  - F1 Score
+  - Confusion Matrix

+---
 ## 📌 Project Overview

 - **Goal**: Detect fraudulent transactions and assess the level of fraud risk.